 Trial Lessons for New Students

 We offer, to new students, the option of choosing a 4-week trial period before committing to an extended lesson plan (multiple sections).
-For questions, contact the Music Institute office.
+For questions, contact the TMI office.

 Individualized Chamber Coaching: